 If a decision upon a new work item proposal is to be taken at a meeting, the proposal shall be put on the agenda, according to the conditions of 4.2.1.

 Votes shall be returned within 3 months or at the meeting at which the decision is to be taken.

-P-members agreeing to participate actively in the work shall nominate (an) expert(s) on the appropriate form.

-When completing the reply form, national bodies should consider the principles given in Annex C.
+When completing the reply form, national bodies shall provide a statement justifying their decision.
+If no such statement is provided, the positive or negative vote of a national body will not be registered and considered.

+In ISO, if the NP relates to a revision of existing work, a new project clearly related to existing work within the committee, or new parts of a multiple part standard, the national body may indicate that previously named experts can be regarded as the experts for this specific project(s) under consideration.

+.

  Acceptance requires

+approval of the work item by a simple majority of the P-members of the technical committees or subcommittees voting; and

-a commitment to participate actively in the development of the project, i.e. to make an effective contribution at the preparatory stage, by nominating technical experts and by commenting on working drafts, by, in IEC, at least 4 P-members in committees with 16 or less P-members, and at least 5 P-members in committees with 17 or more P-members; only P-members having also approved the inclusion of the work item in the programme of work [see b)] will be taken into account when making this tally;
+a commitment to participate actively in the development of the project, i.e. to make an effective contribution at the preparatory stage, by nominating technical experts and by commenting on working drafts, by at least 4 P-members in committees with 16 or less P-members, and at least 5 P-members in committees with 17 or more P-members; only P-members having also approved the inclusion of the work item in the programme of work [see a)] will be taken into account when making this tally.
+If experts are not nominated on the form accompanying an approval vote, then the national body's commitment to active participation will not be registered and considered when determining if the approval criteria have been met on this ballot;

-in ISO, 5 P-members approving the work item:

-individual committees may increase this minimum requirement, and

-approval of the work item by a simple majority of the P-members of the technical committee or subcommittee voting.
+Individual committees may increase this minimum requirement of nominated experts.
+In cases, where it can be documented that the industry and/or technical knowledge exists only with a very small number of P-members, then the committee may request permission from the technical management board to proceed with fewer than 4 or 5 nominated technical experts.

  Once a new work item proposal is accepted, it shall be registered in the programme of work of the relevant technical committee or subcommittee as a new project with the appropriate priority and shall be registered by the office of the CEO.
 The agreed target dates (see 2.1.6) shall be indicated on the appropriate form.